Locally Markov walks on finite graphs: Locally Markov walks

-\textbf{Cookie random walks \cite{cookie}.} An example a random walk with hidden local memory is the so-called cookie random walk, also sometimes referred to as multi-excited random walk.
+\begin{example}\normalfont \textbf{Cookie random walks \cite{cookie-singh}.} An example of a random walk with hidden local memory is the cookie random walk, also sometimes referred to as multi-excited random walk.
 Intuitively, the cookie random walker first has to eat through a stack of cookies at each vertex before it starts to move uniformly at random.
-To model this as a locally Markov walk on $\Z$, first let us fix some $M\in\N$ as well as numbers $p_1,p_2,...,p_M\in(1/2,1]$.
-For each vertex $n\in\Z$, connect $n$ to $n+1$ via $M+1$ edges denoted by $e^{n,n+1}_i$ for $i\in\{1,...,M+1\}$, as well as to $n-1$ via $M+1$ edges $e^{n,n-1}_i$ for $i\in\{1,...,M+1\}$.
-Then the local transition probabilities of the chain at vertex $n\in \Z$ are given by
+To model this as a locally Markov walk on $\Z$, first we fix some $M\in\N$ and numbers $p_1,p_2,...,p_M\in(1/2,1]$.
+For each $n\in\Z$, connect $n$ to $n+1$ via $M+1$ edges denoted by $e^{n,n+1}_i$ for $i\in\{1,...,M+1\}$, as well as to $n-1$ via $M+1$ edges $e^{n,n-1}_i$ for $i\in\{1,...,M+1\}$.
+Then the local transition probabilities of the chain at $n\in \Z$ are given by

 for all $1\leq i \leq M$ and